How are basal and squamous cell skin cancers diagnosed?

 Examining the biopsy samples

 All skin biopsy samples are sent to a lab, where they are looked at under a microscope by a pathologist (a doctor trained in looking at tissue samples to diagnose disease).
-Often, the samples are sent to a dermatopathologist, a doctor who has special training in making a diagnosis from skin samples.
+Often, the samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

 Lymph node biopsy

-Rarely, when basal or squamous cell skin cancer spreads, it usually goes first to nearby lymph nodes, which are small, bean-shaped collections of immune cells.
+It’s rare for basal or squamous cell cancer to spread beyond the skin, but if it does it usually goes first to nearby lymph nodes, which are bean-sized collections of immune cells.
 If your doctor feels lymph nodes near the tumor that are too large and/or too firm, a lymph node biopsy may be done to determine whether cancer has spread to them.

 Fine needle aspiration biopsy

-A fine needle aspiration (FNA) biopsy uses a syringe with a thin, hollow needle to remove very small tissue fragments.
+For a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small tissue fragments.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.